 Within a two-hour drive of Montreal and a five- to six-hour drive of New York City and Boston, the Adirondacks comprise both undeveloped wilderness and small towns - in fact, nearly 60% of the park is private land.
 The region has long been a popular summer destination, renowned for its sprawling "camps" - actually compounds of multiple houses and outbuildings, where well-to-do families vacationed beginning around the late 19th century.

-But with the exception of early spring, which can be rainy and muddy, the area is popular for vacationing just about year-round, with some of the nation's most spectacular foliage during the fall months, and a multitude of snow sports during the winter season - much of this latter activity is concentrated around the region's most famous vacation hub, Lake Placid, which has twice hosted the Winter Olympics (most recently in 1980) and is home to the acclaimed White Face ski resort
+But with the exception of early spring, which can be rainy and muddy, the area is popular for vacationing just about year-round.
+With some of the nation's most spectacular foliage during the fall months, and a multitude of snow sports during the winter season.
+In fact, much of this latter activity is concentrated around the region's most famous vacation hub, Lake Placid, which has twice hosted the Winter Olympics (most recently in 1980) and is home to the acclaimed White Face ski resort

-We could have easily spent another day here (in fact, the $18 admission is good for visits on any two days within a one-week period).
-Highlights include exhibits on the historic boats of the region, paintings, natural history, train and coach travel (on display is the carriage in which Teddy Roosevelt rode from Lake Placid to North...
-Creek Station, where he continued by train to Buffalo upon the death of President William McKinley, to be sworn in as his successor).
+We could have easily spent another day here (in fact, the admission price is good for visits on any two days within a one-week period).
+Highlights include exhibits on the historic boats of the region, paintings, natural history, train and coach travel.
+This includes the carriage in which Teddy Roosevelt rode from Lake Placid to North Creek Station, where he continued by train to Buffalo upon the death of President William McKinley, to be sworn in as his successor.
 There's a very good gift shop, too, and a cafeteria-style restaurant with lovely lake views, though very basic food.

 The village of Lake Placid, which played host to the Winter Olympics in 1980 and 1932 and is home to the stellar Whiteface Mountain ski resort as well as the Lake Placid Olympic Center is perhaps the best base for an Adirondacks visit.
 It's easy to get here from I-87 (just 30 miles to the east), and also convenient to the area's top attractions.